andr3w6826/power-outage-analysis/README.md

 **Alternative Hypothesis**: The mean outage duration for severe weather is greater than that of intentional attacks.

-**Test Statistic**: Compute the difference in means between the outage durations of severe weather and intentional attacks.
+**Test Statistic**: The difference in means between the outage durations of severe weather and intentional attacks is 3,377.78 (~56 hours)

+**P-Value**: 0.0, meaning the probability of observing this result under the null hypothesis is extremely low

 <iframe
   src="assets/hypothesis1.html"
   width="800"
-  height="400"
+  height="500"
   frameborder="0"
 ></iframe>

+Since the p-value is effectively 0, we reject the null hypothesis,